pyrometheous/Prepper-Pi/wiring.md

 ---

 ## Components (Example Bill of Materials)
-> Substitute brands are fine; these are proven pairings from our design.
+> Substitute brands are fine; these are pairings from my design, your milage may varry.

 ### Compute & Core
 - Raspberry Pi 5 (8 GB) + Official 27 W USB‑C PSU (or your 5 V/5 A buck)